|

 The Filey Encounter

-The animal growls fiercely and ... , on the profile of the animal’s head.
+Authors (poor ... profile of the animal’s head.
 There is no tail apparent or described, just the rear flippers that could give a divided “ tail” impression.
-Now seals are common around the Orkneys and must ...
+Now seals are common around the Orkneys ...

 www.cornes1.fsnet.co.uk